Nikos Pias

-Nikos Pias (Νίκος Πιάς; born 7 April 1960) is a Greek former professional footballer who played as a midfielder.
+Nikos Pias (Νίκος Πιάς; born 7 April 1960) is a Greek former professional footballer who played as a midfielder and a manager.

 Career

 Pias started as an amateur at Apollon Kalythies in Rhodes and in 1978 he moved to Rodos, where he won 2 second division championships.
-In the summer of 1984 he transferred to AEK Athens, as he was considered a great talent for the time.
+In the summer of 1984 he was transferred to AEK Athens, as he was considered a great talent for the time.
 His best moment at AEK when during the 1984–85 season he scored 3 goals in 4 consecutive matches, against OFI and Panathinaikos at home and Apollon Athens away.
 He then competed at Olympiacos Volos and Panachaiki, for 2 seasons each.
 His career ended abruptly at Panargiakos in November 1992 after a serious injury, nevertheless, he got to play against his former club, AEK in August 1992 for the cup making an assist.